Love potato salad? Learn how to make the best easy, creamy, simple potato salad with just a handful of ingredients.

 Fourthly, add the celery, green onions, sour cream, mayonnaise, salt, pepper, apple cider vinegar, green onions, mustard, and milk, to a medium-sized bowl, and mix.

 Finally, add the eggs and potatoes and mix.
-Pop it in the fridge until you’re ready to eat it.
+Pop it in the fridge for at least an hour or until you’re ready to eat it.

 It takes about an hour to complete the potato salad, but it’s worth it.
 Try not to eat it all before you get it to the table!

 The best potato salad around goes great with Easy Sweet Baby Ray’s BBQ Chicken.

 Optional Ingredients For The Homemade Potato Salad Recipe

 To change the flavor now and again of this classic side dish, you can switch out some simple ingredients.

 - Swap out regular mustard for Dijon mustard.